Treatment of Opioid Use Disorder: Waiver Qualifying - 8 Hours Online

 MD, DFASAM

-Dr. Edwin Salsitz has been an attending physician at Mt.
-Sinai Beth Israel, Division of Chemical Dependency, in New York City since 1983, and is an Associate Professor of Medicine at the Icahn School of Medicine at Mount Sinai.
+Dr. Edwin A. Salsitz has been an attending physician in the Mount Sinai Beth Israel , Division of Chemical Dependency, New York City, since 1983, and is an Associate Clinical Professor of Psychiatry at the Mount Sinai School of Medicine.
 He is the principal investigator of the Methadone Medical Maintenance (office-based methadone maintenance) research project.
-Dr. Salsitz is certified by the American Board of Addiction Medicine (ABAM) and the Board of Internal Medicine and Pulmonary Disease.
+Dr. Salsitz is certified in Addiction Medicine by the American Board of Preventive Medicine, as well as by the Board of Internal Medicine and Pulmonary Disease.
+He has published and lectures frequently on addiction medicine topics.

 Sarah Bagley